PLEASE CONTRIBUTE TO THE WAPA PAC FUND - CLick Here

 A written collaborative agreement with a physician that describes the PA’s individual scope of practice consistent with the PAs own education and experience and includes a plan for consultations, referrals and for an alternate collaborator when needed.
 The collaborator need not be present during delivery of care.

-Note: The alternate collaborator role may be filled by an experienced PA
+Note: When needed, the alternate collaborator role may be filled by an experienced PA

 The PA or employer keeps a document (like a job description, policy or org chart) showing that a physician administrator (e.g., department director, chief of staff, etc.) oversees the PA’s professional activities and clinical care.
 The administrator need not be present during delivery of care.